autowarefoundation/autoware/control/lane_departure_checker/README.md

 - **Lane Departure**: Check if ego vehicle is going to be out of lane boundaries based on output from control module (predicted trajectory).
 - **Trajectory Deviation**: Check if ego vehicle's pose does not deviate from the trajectory.
 Checking lateral, longitudinal and yaw deviation.
+- **Road Border Departure**: Check if ego vehicle's footprint, generated from the control's output, extends beyond the road border.

 ## Inner-workings / Algorithms